 Friedl successfully built his league base, ran wildly successful tournament programs, defended legal issues, and organized and trained staffs up to 50 people.

-With knowledge and experience in marketing and sales and common sense organizational skills, Friedl ventured onto the Internet with a web presence, exploring social media and testing modern promotions (like Groupon, and Kids Bowl Free) helped lift him to the top job at every center he chose to work at.
+With knowledge and experience in marketing, sales and organizational skills, Friedl ventured onto the Internet with a web presence, exploring social media and testing promotions (like Groupon, and Kids Bowl Free) helped rocket him to the top job at every center he chose to work at.

 He eventually presented his business model to bowling center owners and managers via the Bowling Proprietors Association of America as part of their Management Schools education program.

-As a Charter Member of the International Bowling Pro Shop and Instructors Association, Friedl worked on the Board of Directors for two terms, also, was on the Executive Board (Secretary/Treasurer).
+As a Charter Member of the International Bowling Pro Shop and Instructors Association, Friedl worked on the Board of Directors for two terms, also, was on the Executive Board (as Secretary/Treasurer).

 Creating education programs and on lane consultations for customers, Friedl created a retail environment where improvement was guaranteed because of the commitment to provide comfort, information and the right tools to his customers.

-A coaching business evolved from Friedl's desire to share what he has learned from Vesma Grinfelds (NBC), Dick Ritger (PBA/ABC HOF), Fred Bordan (USBC Gold), Carmen Salvino (PBA HOF), Susie Minshew, and Joe Slowinski (USBC Gold), among others.
+A coaching business evolved from Friedl's desire to share what he has learned from Vesma Grinfelds (National Bowling Council), Dick Ritger (Professional Bowlers Association, American Bowling Congress HOF), Fred Bordan (United States Bowling Congress Gold Coach), Carmen Salvino (PBA HOF), Susie Minshew (USBC Gold), and Joe Slowinski (USBC Gold), among others.
 Including the IBPSIA Hots On Lanes program.

 Also, 5 decades of bowling fires up Friedl to share his love for the game.